tanausu-dpa/hanlert-tic/docs/Manual/inputs/atom_file.rst

       in a bound-bound transition.
     * *FH*.
 Inelastic collision with Hydrogen atoms in the ground level resulting in a bound-free transition.
-    * *C0*.
+    * *C0* (C-zero).
 Charge transfer collisional rate with Hydrogen atoms in the ground level.

       .. math::